vipuldivyanshu92/embed_aura/README.md

-# 🚀 Single-Shot Backend Generator
+# 🚀 Model that learns you and generates context so you can Zero-Shot every single time.

 A production-ready FastAPI backend service that minimizes user typing through intelligent hypothesis generation and context-aware prompt enrichment.